 Another humane way to retain the value of illness is to not insist that sick people seek edification.
 Some might choose to respond to serious illness by looking at it as a challenge, a battle to be won, an opportunity to grow.
 But others hate such talk.
 They see illness as something to be coped with or endured, an unwelcome journey to complete, rather than a race to win.
 It would be a terrible failure of empathy to demand that everyone explore the character-building possibilities for illness.

 Empathy is, in fact, the virtue most people lack, according to Carel – especially the obliviously healthy, who take the cooperation of their body for granted.
 Cultivating empathy for the experience of illness means learning to think about it ‘from the inside’, from within the lived body of someone who is unwell, rather than treating that condition as a mere biological or medical problem.
 This means trying to see the perspective of a person battling, not only against disease, but also against others’ lack of understanding of its relentless demands – bodily, psychological, emotional and social.

 Much of what is said about the philosophy of the good life presupposes health is a prerequisite.
 But if illness is a constitutive feature of the human condition, we must take a wider view of how the dependent, afflicted and vulnerable can flourish in the face of adversity.
-Looking seriously at the edifying potential of illness is a step in the right direction.Make a donation
+Looking seriously at the edifying potential of illness is a step in the right direction.Support Aeon: make a one-off donation